SHARE

 • Pros: Gives you a wonderfully creamy feel right off the bat (go for ‘barista’ and high-fat varieties for the richest mouthfeel) and its neutral taste is perfect for delicate flavors like vanilla or pistachio.

-• Cons: The fat content is all over the map depending on the brand, so plan on pairing it with a cream element to achieve that authentic gelato richness.
+• Cons: The fat content varies widely by brand, so plan to pair it with a cream element to achieve that authentic gelato richness.

 Coconut Milk